New York Family Court Custody Appeals- Article By Appellate Lawyer

 It is usually necessary for the party appealing to obtain the transcripts of the court proceedings.
 Transcripts can be expensive depending on the number of pages.
 I believe the cost of transcripts at present is somewhere around $5 per page.
 There also may be filing fees, and appellate printers can charge thousands of dollars to prepare and print the briefs.

 Because appellate cases from Family Court are hard to win, even by experienced appellate attorneys, legal fees can run between $5,000 to over $20,000 for an appeal of a child custody case.
-While most experienced appellate lawyers charge fees of over $400.00 per hour, I charge only $200.00 an hour.
+While most experienced appellate lawyers charge fees of over $400.00 per hour, I charge only $250.00 an hour.
+This fee includes a consultation to discuss all interests thoroughly before proceeding.

 Common Issues That Come Up In Child Custody Appeals